HugoMatilla/Effective-JAVA-Summary/README.md

 __Use a Heap Profiler from time to time to find unseen memory leaks__

 ##7.
 Avoid finalizers
- Finalizers are unpredictable, often dangerous and generally unnecesary.
+ Finalizers are unpredictable, often dangerous and generally .

 **_Never do anything time-critical in a finalizer._**
 >There is no guarantee they'll be executed promptly.